 AIB's strategic ambition is to be at the heart of customers' financial lives by comprehensively and sustainably meeting their (personal and business) life-stage needs, while consistently doing the right thing.
 This ambition is supported by AIB's overarching purpose to empower people to build a sustainable future.

-AIB is currently starting out on a new strategic cycle for 2024-2026.
-This new three-year cycle builds upon the foundations of the existing strategy.
-The strategy focuses on providing customer-centric solutions, with an emphasis on deepening customer relationships through a more integrated model enabled by an efficient and flexible customer service platform that supports AIB's strategic ambition.
-The 2024-2026 strategy is based on three core principles: (i) customer experience, (ii) a greening of the loan book and (iii) operational efficiency.
+AIB is entering the second year of its Strategy 2024-2026.
+The 2024-2026 strategy is based on three core principles: (i) Customer First, (ii) Greening our Business and (iii) Operational Efficiency & Resilience.
 Pursuant to the first principle, the Group will seek to develop deeper and more enduring customer relationships where customers' financial needs will be better served through integrated propositions.
 Under the second principle the Group will explore opportunities that will be transformative with a particular focus on amplifying the Group's ESG position and green finance.
 The third principle ensures the Group has in place a resilient platform with the appropriate capability to support the goal of being at the heart of customers' financial lives.
 AIB will continue to be a capital accretive business that plays a pivotal role in the transition to a low carbon economy.

-The 2023 Annual Financial Report outlines the high-level aspects of the 2024-2026 strategy.
+The 2024 Annual Financial Report provides an update on the 2024-2026 strategy.